ProWilliam/frontend-todo-task/README.md

 # Todo Application

-This project is a task management application (To-Do List) that allows users to create, view and manage their tasks in a simple way.
-The application is developed with Angular and uses services for authentication and task management.
+This project is a task management application (To-Do List) that allows users to create, view, and manage their tasks.
+The application is developed with **Angular**, using services for authentication, task management, and real-time updates through **Socket.IO**.

 ## Characteristics